As Japan braces for typhoon, rugby squad trains in the rain

 TOKYO (AP) — Emergency crews were on high alert.
 Flights and trains were cancelled.
-Rugby stars here for the World Cup mostly heeded the same warnings as everyone else as Japan braced to be hit by a typhoon tipped to be its worst in six decades.
+Rugby stars here for the World Cup mostly heeded the same safety warnings as everyone else as Japan braced to be hit by a typhoon tipped to be its worst in six decades.

 Tokyo Disneyland was shut.
 Shops were closed, shelves empty in some places as people stockpiled provisions.
 Images of massive waves pounding into Japan’s main island were all over the media.
-Formula One qualifying for the Japanese Grand Prix was postponed, the Suzuka circuit too dangerous, and two Rugby World Cup games scheduled for Saturday in the expected pathway of the typhoon had already been canceled.
+Two Rugby World Cup games scheduled for Saturday had already been canceled.

 And what was Michael Leitch and his Japan squad doing amid all this?
 Slogging through shin-deep water to get onto a sodden rugby field in downtown Tokyo to prepare for a game against Scotland that may not even be played on Sunday.
-This squad does things its own way.
+It was hours before Typhoon Hagibis made landfall, and an earthquake in the area , but it was evidence of how this squad does things its own way.

 “Discipline is crucial when the game gets tight,” Leitch was quoted as saying by the national news agency.